 Grading Categories Grading Breakdown History Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-3 assignments @ 50 points each 150 points Reflective Learning Summary Blog: (RLS) In these assignments, the student will produce a reflective blog post as a checkpoint for understanding.
-Each RLS should be 400 words (+10%/-10%).
-In the post, the student may address the questions: What have you learned so far?
-How does the content of the lessons connect to the world around you?
-What evidence have you found most interesting and why?
-What questions do you still have?
-It is also required that students interact with peers on the blogs- minimum 2 responses or interactions that are of value to the content.
-SEE RUBRIC FOR GRADING CRITERIA 3 RLS Blogs @ 50 points each 150 points Analytic Essay: The student will critically examine the complexities of American society during the Civil War by analyzing and synthesizing information from a selection of resources provided by the instructor.
-In a summative 1200 word essay (+10%/-10%), the student will compare and contrast elements from the materials provided as a means to identify the social complexities of America during the Antebellum, Civil War, and Reconstruction eras.
-1 essay @ 150 points 150 points Quizzes: Quizzes will be based primarily on assigned reading.
+These are completed DURING CLASS.
+10 @ 30 points = 300 Discussion Leadership : 1 @ 100 points History Media Portfolio Project: Each student will develop and create a portfolio to examine the portrayal of a period or event in early US history in the media.
+The project will consist of several parts and we will work through them throughout the semester.
+The project will culminate with a synthetic essay.
+Project Elements Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 4 quizzes @ 100 points each 400 points SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
+One cannot expect to do well on quizzes if one does not read the book or participate in class 5 @ 60 points = 300 SmartBook Readings: Using the online textbook, students will complete SmartBook guided reading modules.
 These are essential to understanding the key elements of American History.
 SmartBook guided reading can be repeated until a student gains mastery of the key concepts.
 All SmartBook assignments will take 60-120 minutes to complete.
-5 concepts @ 50 points each 250 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+5 @ 30 points = 150 Grading Summary: A= 1100-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 200 points available on top of the 900 minimum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" or make up work as it is built into the grading categories.